What is Catfishing? – How to Spot a Fake Online Social Media Profile

 - If someone asks you for personal information such as parents’ info, license numbers, or bank account numbers, do not give it to them.

 - This helps filter the scammers to some extent.
-It is always advised to stick to higher-quality sites.
+Sticking to higher-quality sites is always advised.

 - Do not ever send money to people that you do not know.
-Sometimes the situation might need that a professional is hired to verify the information.
+Sometimes, the situation might require a professional to be hired to verify the information.

-- Scammers usually do not want anyone to identify them and so avoid showing their faces.
+- Scammers usually do not want anyone to identify them, so they avoid showing their faces.

 - They prefer talking over the phone than to use video chat services.
-Suspect a person if his profile picture is social media looks old or is a stock image.
+Suspect a person if his profile picture on social media looks old or is a stock image.

 - Their profile looks incomplete, and there are very few numbers of friends on their list.

 - Keep your privacy settings in place.
 Do not share personal information with anybody.
 Meet them only in public places.
-Do not give your phone numbers of house or office address.
+Do not give your phone numbers or house or office address.

 - If the person refuses to come to video calls and is finding excuses to meet you up personally, be cautious, something sketch might be going on.